Bus accessibility

 Wheelchair Access

-When your low floor bus arrives at the bus stop you can ask the driver to lower the step and/or ramp to allow you to board.
+When your low floor bus arrives at the bus stop the driver will lower the step and deploy the ramp to allow you to board, provided it is safe to do so.

 Please ask the driver for assistance if you require any help.